100% Love (soundtrack): Reception

 The album received positive response from the critics.

 123Telugu gave a review stating "On the whole 100% Love has got a very appealing mix of numbers even though it doesn't have a proper love song.
 The first three songs, along with Swathi's number definitely deserve mention.
 While the newness is quite appreciable, it seems the album will take some time to sink in, having only college going students as its main target."
 IndiaGlitz gave a review stating "Devi Sri Prasad is known for giving fantastic rock songs.
 This time, he scored good marks not only in giving rock music but also melodious tunes to some of the songs and the album has every chance of becoming a good hit and the film would become a musical hit because of the songs.
 Chandrabose, Ramajogayya Sastry and Sri Mani gave excellent lyrics to all the songs and each song had very good rhythm and melody stuffed in them.
-Naga Chaitanya whose last film Ye Maaya Chesave was a hit and the audio album proves that he would bag another musical hit to Chaitu’s credit" and termed the Album contained "Cent per cent lovable tunes from Devi". way2movies.com gave a review stating "Well, Devi Sri Prasad has yet again proved with 100% Love that he always gives his 100% best to director Sukumar.
+Naga Chaitanya whose last film Ye Maaya Chesave was a hit and the audio album proves that he would bag another musical hit to Chaitu’s credit" and termed the Album contained "Cent per cent lovable tunes from Devi".
+A review published byWay2movies.com said "Well, Devi Sri Prasad has yet again proved with 100% Love that he always gives his 100% best to director Sukumar.
 100% Love is pretty awesome album targeted on youth especially, the college going students.
 Go for it."
 Milliblog called the Album "A thoroughly engaging soundtrack from DSP".
 Raagalahari.com gave a review stating "This album tells that Devisri is remarkably creative, funny and very much in love with music.
 The duo, Sukumar-Devisri certainly knows the pulse of the urban youth and this album is yet another great attempt to grab the attention of the target audience.
 This ‘100% Love’ is 100% for the youth."